 SITE via AFP - Getty Images; IntelCenter via AP

-From left: al Qaeda's chief Ayman al-Zawahiri and Nasser al-Wahishi, leader of al Qaeda in the Arabian Peninsula.
+From left, Al-Qaeda's chief Ayman al-Zawahiri and Nasser al-Wahishi, leader al-Qaida in the Arabian Peninsula.

 An intercepted electronic communication in which two of al Qaeda’s top world leaders agreed they “wanted to do something big” this past Sunday is what caused the U.S. government to shut nearly two dozen diplomatic posts around the world, according to intelligence sources.